rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 This configuration includes setting a clientCA value, which is a reference to a config map.
 The config map contains the PEM-encoded CA certificate bundle that is used to verify a client’s certificate.

-* After edit the ingress operator we can see that the pods of the ingress / Haproxy are restarting:
+* After editing the Ingress Operator, we can see that the pods of the ingress / HAProxy are restarting:

 ```sh
 kubectl get pod -n openshift-ingress -w